-SISWP has provided emergency disaster funds to supply health/medical kits and sanitary/toiletries supplies for 500 families.
-SI Indonesia team has carried out assessment of recovery and rehabilitation needs of IDPs (Internal Displaced People survivors) and has requested support from SISWP and SI clubs and members worldwide.
+SISWP had provided emergency disaster funds to supply health/medical kits and sanitary/toiletries supplies for 500 families.
+SI Indonesia team carried out assessment of recovery and rehabilitation needs of IDPs (Internal Displaced People survivors) and had requested support from SISWP and SI clubs and members worldwide.

-20 health facilities have been damaged and only two (2) health facilities have operated in an emergency mode.
+20 health facilities had been damaged and only two (2) health facilities operated in an emergency mode.

-SI Jakarta has carried out work in earthquakes affected Lombok to support disaster-affected families with shelter and essential emergency supplies.
-Rehabilitation programmes have been identified and are ready to commence once funds are secured.
+SI Jakarta carried out work in earthquakes affected Lombok to support disaster-affected families with shelter and essential emergency supplies.
+Rehabilitation programmes had been identified and were ready to commence once funds are secured.